W. J. ZENG - F.A.Q.

 Q: What is a good summary of the state of the art in useful quantum computing?

-I'd recommend the summary in our whitepaper (esp. the resource estimates in Figure 2) and this review "Quantum computing at the quantum advantage threshold: a down-to-business review.".
+I'd recommend the summary in our whitepaper (esp. the resource estimates in Figure 2) and this review "Quantum computing at the quantum advantage threshold: a down-to-business review".
+For some more example applications you can see this survey of quantum computer applications at Los Alamos National Lab.

 Q: What is quantum entanglement?